infinitywarg/hardhat-circom-starter/README.md

 See also the list of [contributors](https://github.com/infinitywarg/zksnark-starter/contributors) who participated in this project.

-## 🎉 Acknowledgements <a name = "acknowledgement"></a>
+##  Disclaimer <a name = "disclaimer"></a>
-- Hat tip to anyone whose code was used
-- Inspiration
-- References
+- zk-snarks starter is under active development.
+If you have any improvements and suggestions please file an [issue](https://github.com/infinitywarg/zksnark-starter/issues/new).